-Throughout my courses, I had two classes that were somehow related to programming.
-These two classes were my favorite, which was strange because I was studying retail management (and languages and business relations, after that).
-Both these courses taught me a lot, but, as I was approaching the work environment and experience, it didn’t seem to be what I really would enjoy doing for the rest of my life.
+Throughout my undergraduate career, I had two classes that were somehow related to programming.
+Those two classes were my favorite, which was odd because I was studying retail management (and then languages and business relations).
+I learned a lot in those two courses, but as I approached the work environment and experience, it did not seem like what I would really enjoy doing for the rest of my life.

-At first, given the likeability of the classes mentioned above, I saw it as an opportunity to find a new hobby and learn how to code, but after some conversations and real thought into this, I realized that I had found the right path for me.
+At first, given the likeability of the above courses, I saw it as an opportunity to find a new hobby and learn how to program, but after a few conversations and really thinking about it, I realized that I had found the right path for me.

-Knowing that this “world” is always changing and that this industry doesn’t follow the same set of rules as some others (such as mandatory university degree), at 24 years old, I quit my job and decided to enroll in a Bootcamp to learn the basics of programming and start my journey as a programmer.
+Knowing that this “world” is constantly changing and that this industry does not follow the same rules as others (such as the mandatory college degree), I quit my job at 24 and decided to sign up for a bootcamp to learn the basics of programming and start my journey as a programmer.

-This shift in career path requires some sacrifice because, as I said before, you’re leaving behind something that you are already so familiar with.
-You’re either reentering the university or doing some Bootcamp that will try to condense years of learning into just a few months.
-You will need to be fully invested in this because it is a fast ride and you need to seize this.
-That was my perspective because I had one chance to do everything and I was giving it up to chase something that I was passionate about.
+This career change requires some sacrifices because, as I said before, you are leaving behind something you are already so familiar with.
+You either go back to college or attend a bootcamp that tries to condense years of learning into just a few months.
+You have to fully commit to it because it’s a fast-paced ride, and you have to take it all in.
+That was my perspective, because I only had one chance to do it all, and I gave that up to pursue something that was close to my heart.

-With that in mind, I worked hard every day of the Bootcamp and the following internship to acquire as much knowledge as I could.
-I wanted to prove that I was capable of being productive and a valuable asset to the company that would hire me, even though my curriculum wasn’t like most of the candidates they would interview.
+With that in mind, during the bootcamp and the internship that followed, I worked hard every day to acquire as much knowledge as I could.
+I wanted to prove that I was capable of being productive and a valuable asset to the company that would hire me, even if my resume did not match that of most applicants they would talk to.

-Being a programmer, at least from my perspective, is to never stop learning.
+Being a programmer, at least from my perspective, means never to stop learning.
 It is a field that is constantly changing and improving.
-I have always been interested in continuous learning and not being in “the comfort zone”, so this journey seems the right fit for me.
+I have always been interested in constantly learning and not staying in my “comfort zone”, so this journey seems to be just right for me.

-During my first year of professional experience, I learned a lot of new things outside of coding skills.
-This industry seems to work in a very unique way, with a lot of workflows that I didn’t have the chance to learn through the Bootcamp.
+In my first year of work experience, I have learned many new things that have nothing to do with programming skills.
+This industry seems to work in a very unique way, with many workflows that I did not get to experience in the bootcamp.

-LOAD helped me to overcome all the issues I found along the way, by giving me tools to learn and giving me the time needed to understand the issue at hand, instead of rushing or pressuring me into delivering results.
+LOAD helped me overcome all the problems I found along the way by giving me tools to learn and giving me the time I needed to understand the problem at hand, rather than pushing or pressuring me to deliver results.

-Also, and it is a very important aspect, personally, the team was always ready to help me improve, no matter what was the issue that I was faced with.
-It is essential to have a team like this, because it will make you improve faster, just by having different opinions on your work and debating which approach is better.
-On top of that, it is a very friendly environment, family-like, which makes you comfortable while working.
+Also, and this is a very important aspect, the team was always willing to help me improve no matter what problem I was facing.
+It is very important to have such a team, because it allows you to improve faster, as you have different opinions about your work and you can discuss which approach is better.
+In addition, it’s a very friendly, family environment where you feel comfortable working.

-In my opinion, these changes will always be scary because you have to diverge from the original path you had chosen for your life and take a risk in a completely different one.
+In my opinion, these changes are always scary because you have to deviate from the original path you chose for your life and risk a completely different path.
 A complete shot in the dark.
-Like I said before, one step backward might mean a more fulfilling and better future.
-That’s the risk I took and I can assure you that it is paying off.
+Like I said, taking a step back can mean a more fulfilling and better future.
+That’s a risk I took, and I can assure you it paid off.

-You might feel what people call “Imposter Syndrome” like you don’t belong because you didn’t follow the standard procedures.
-If you try hard enough and always seize the opportunity to learn more and get better, you can be successful in every work field.
-I have been trying to overcome this feeling by using my free time to fill the knowledge gaps I have.
-Since it is something that I really enjoy, I don’t see it as “extra work” but as something that will make me better.
+You may feel like you do not belong because you have not followed standard procedures, which is called “imposter syndrome.
+If you just try hard enough and always take the opportunity to learn more and get better, you can be successful in any field of work.
+I have tried to overcome this feeling by using my free time to fill in the knowledge gaps that I have.
+Since this is something I really enjoy, I do not consider it “extra work” but something that makes me better.

-Even though I have changed career paths, I have not forgotten what I had learned during my university courses and I am sure that will be helpful in the future.
-There is always a way to connect two study fields together and, in my situation, with Management and IT, it can be easily done.
-The future can still give me an opportunity to use all my knowledge and thrive.
+Even though I changed careers, I have not forgotten what I learned in my college, and I am sure that will help me in the future.
+There is always a way to combine two fields of study, and in my situation, with management and IT, it is easy to do.
+The future can still give me the opportunity to use all my knowledge and thrive.

-Speaking from experience, if you have the opportunity (I know most people don’t have the chance to drop everything and start over), evaluate your options and think about what you like to do and how that can help improve your life.
-Be it in IT, Design, or any other field.
+I speak from experience, if you have the opportunity (I know most people do not have the chance to drop everything and start over), you should weigh your options and think about what you like to do and how it can improve your life.
+Be it in IT, design or any other field.

-Take a chance just like I did.
-It might be a rough start (companies can overlook your curriculum because you don’t have the same studies as the majority of the applicants), but you will find the right fit, just like I did.
-A risk taken is better than an opportunity lost.
+Take advantage of the opportunity, as I have.
+It may be a bumpy start, companies may overlook your resume because you do not have the same degree as most applicants, but you will find the right job, as I did.
+A risk taken is better than an opportunity missed.